projectara/greybus-spec/source/operations.rst

 The Greybus Operations mechanism forms a base layer on which other protocols are built.
 Protocols define the format of request messages, their expected response data, and the effect of the request on state in one or both modules.
-Users of a protocol can rely on Greybus getting the operation request message to its intended target, and transferring the operation status and any other data back.
+Users of a protocol can rely on the Greybus core getting the operation request message to its intended target, and transferring the operation status and any other data back.
 In the explanations that follow, we refer to the interface through which a request operation is sent as the source, and the interface from which